cloudsandboxes/Azure-labs/README.md

 # Summary Azure-labs
-> This repo contains a library of Azure labs to try-out your Azure skills.
+> This repo contains a library of Azure labs to prove your practical Azure skills.
 >
 > In the field of Azure management, it is difficult to stay up to date with practical knowledge of all the new and old features.
 Verifying your theoretical knowledge can be done easily by taking a Microsoft Exam, but learning how to solve problems on the job becomes more complicated.
 Therefore we have setup a git-repo with real life examples of Azure issues which need to be solved.
 We have deduced the issue to a reproducible problem on which you could experiment your skills to solve it.